-Claim: A Toronto lawyer demonstrating the safety of window panes in a skyscraper plunged through a window to his death.
+A Toronto lawyer demonstrating the safety of window panes in a skyscraper plunged through a window to his death.
+See Example( s )

-Origins: It isn't often we have occasion to employ the term "accidental self-defenestration" an article, but that phrase certainly applies to the case of Garry Hoy, a 38-year-old lawyer with the Toronto law firm of Holden Day Wilson, who on 9 July 1993 plunged to his death from the 24th floor of the Toronto-Dominion Bank Tower building at TD Centre in front of several horrified witnesses.
+It isn’t often we have occasion to employ the term “accidental self-defenestration” in an article, but that phrase certainly applies to the case of Garry Hoy, a 38-year-old lawyer with the Toronto law firm of Holden Day Wilson, who on 9 July 1993 plunged to his death from the

 As the Torontoist reported of the incident years later:

 We can never know what motivated Hoy: a desire to prove the robustness of modern construction techniques, whimsey, or just simply showing off.

 We do know that his early demise could have been avoided had he left the testing to the experts.
 Or consulted with structural engineer Bob Greer, who later told the Toronto Star “I don’t know of any building code in the world that would allow a 160-pound man to run up against a glass and withstand it.”